 The bill H. 3310 aims to amend the South Carolina Code of Laws to establish closed primaries for partisan elections.
-It stipulates that only individuals registered as members of a political party may vote in that party's primary elections or advisory referendums, unless the party has opted to allow independent voters to participate.
-The bill introduces a new section, 7-5-115, which outlines these voting restrictions and requires the State Election Commission to assist in maintaining a list of voters by party affiliation.
-Additionally, it amends existing sections to include the requirement for voters to declare their political party affiliation when registering and to provide a procedure for changing party affiliation.
+It introduces a new section, 7-5-115, which stipulates that only registered members of a political party may vote in that party's primary elections or advisory referendums, unless the party has opted to allow independent voters to participate.
+Additionally, the bill amends existing sections to require voters to declare their political party affiliation when registering and to provide a procedure for changing party affiliation.
+The State Election Commission is tasked with maintaining a list of voters by party affiliation and assisting in the registration process.

 Statutes affected: